AmmarMian/numerical_optimization/content/docs/lectures/advanced/unconstrained_newton.md

 # Unconstrained optimization -  Second-order methods

+> **Note** : This is in part the content of the book "Numerical Optimization" by Nocedal and Wright, with some modifications to the notations used in this lecture.

 We have seen in the previous chapter that first-order methods, such as steepest descent, are often used to find a local minimum of a function $f(\mathbf{x})$.
 However, these methods can be slow to converge, especially when the function has ill-conditioned Hessian or when the initial guess is far from the solution.
 Second-order methods, which use information about the curvature of the function, can provide faster convergence rates.

 ## Search directions